IIIF/cookbook-recipes/recipe/0299-region/index.md

 ## Example

-In this example we use an ImageApiSelector on the `body` of the Manifest's sole Annotation to retrieve a 1260x1239 selection from an image of Göttingen, Germany.
-The region contains the city's Gänsenliesel fountain with the eponymous goose girl sculpture atop it.
+In this example we use an ImageApiSelector on the `body` of the Manifest's sole Annotation to retrieve a single article selection from the 16 February **[year]** issue of _Berliner Tageblatt_.
+The article discusses a meeting including Neville Chamberlain of Great Britain.

 Note: Displaying a region of a Resource is not yet supported in viewers.

+Level 0 implementation (+/- effective in Mirador only but here more for discussion): {% include manifest_links.html viewers="Mirador" manifest="manifest-level0.json" %}

-{% include manifest_links.html viewers="" manifest="manifest.json" %}
+{% include manifest_links.html viewers="Mirador, UV" manifest="manifest.json" %}

 {% include jsonviewer.html src="manifest.json" config="data-line='14-15,25-46'" %}